mongoosemonke504/NebuloIPTV/README.md

 # 🚀 Nebulo V2.0 - The Ultimate iOS IPTV Experience

 **Nebulo V2.0** is here!
-This is a complete rewrite and a massive leap forward, bringing desktop-class features to your iPhone and iPad.
-With a stunning glassmorphism UI, Multi-View support, and a dedicated Sports Center, Nebulo defines how IPTV should look and feel on iOS.
+This is a complete rewrite and a massive leap forward, bringing a ton of new features to your iPhone and iPad.
+With a stunning glassmorphism UI, Multi-View support, and a dedicated Sports Center, Nebulo is a refreshing upgrade to how IPTV should look and feel on iOS.

 ## ✨ New Features